PrefectHQ/prefect/docs/concepts/events-and-resources.md

 ## Event Grammar

-Generally, events have a consistent and informative grammar - an event describes a resource and an action that a resource took.
+Generally, events have a consistent and informative grammar - an event describes a resource and an action that a resource took or that was taken on that resource.
 For example, events emitted by Prefect objects take the form of:

 ```